-The start of the year is a time for kicking off new commitments in the spirit of betterment.
+The start of a new season is good a time for kicking off new commitments in the spirit of betterment.

 Which makes it an ideal moment to consider pressing reset on your finances.
 When you cultivate, implement and refine meaningful and sustainable money practices, you not only improve your finances, but the confidence you build can lead to transformation in other areas of your life.